Deposition by Raphael

 The Baglioni family were the lords of Perugia and nearby areas, who also led condottiere or leaders of mercenary troops.
-There was a particularly bloody occasion in Perugia on the night of July 3, 1500, when Grifonetto Baglioni and some angry family members conspired to kill most of the rest of the Baglioni family while they were sleeping.
-According to Matarazzo, a family biographer, after the bloodshed, Grifonetto’s mother Atalanta Baglioni refused to provide shelter to her son in her house, and when he returned to the city, he ran to Jan Paolo Baglioni, the head of the family who had survived the night, escaping through the roof.
+There was a particularly bloody occasion in Perugia on July 3, 1500, when Grifonetto Baglioni and some angry family members conspired to kill most of the rest of the Baglioni family while they were sleeping.
+According to Matarazzo, a family biographer, Grifonetto’s mother, Atalanta Baglioni, refused to provide shelter to her son in her house after the bloodshed.
+When he returned to the city, he ran to Jan Paolo Baglioni, the head of the family who had survived the night, escaping through the roof.

-Raphael worked on his project for two years and developed it in two stages and numerous preparatory drawings
+Raphael worked on his project for two years and developed it in two stages and numerous preparatory drawings.

 This was the last of several large commissions of young Raphael in Perugia.
-He had already painted for the same church the Oddi Altarpiece (now in the Vatican) for the great rival of the Baglioni family and other great works.
+He had already painted the Oddi Altarpiece for the same church (now in the Vatican) for the great rival of the Baglioni family and other great works.
 The new commission marked the formation of his mature style.
 The painting remained in the church until, in 1608, it was forcibly taken by a gang that worked for Cardinal Scipione Borghese, the nephew of Pope Paul V.

-In terms of color, Raphael balances the use of strong red, blue, yellow and green colors, and he creates a subtle contrast in his body tones, best seen by the fact that the living Mary Magdalene holds the dead hand of Christ
+In terms of color, Raphael balances the use of strong red, blue, yellow and green colors, and he creates a subtle contrast in his body tones, best seen by the fact that the living Mary Magdalene holds the dead hand of Christ.

-It discussed “God the Father in a glory of cherubim, blessing his son.”
-Moreover, the main panel additionally included a frame, parts of which are still there, decorated by griffins’ being crowned and fed by winged putti.
-On a lower side, there was a perdella of three monochrome elements representing the Theologicqal Virtues.
-In addition, the three pannels were lined up at the base of the altarpiece to illustrate: Hope, Charity, and Faith.
+It discussed “God the Father in the glory of cherubim, blessing his son.”
+Moreover, the mainboard also included a frame, which is still there, decorated by griffins crowned and fed by winged putti.
+Finally, there was a predella of three monochrome elements representing the Theological Virtues on a lower side.
+In addition, the three panels were lined up at the base of the altarpiece to illustrate: Hope, Charity, and Faith.